Bitcoin protocol: Quantum-Enabled Attacks

-The cryptographic primitives employed by Bitcoin are pre-quantum and therefore vulnerable to an attack from a adversary with a cryptographically-relevant, general-purpose quantum computer.
+The cryptographic primitives employed by Bitcoin are pre-quantum and therefore vulnerable to an attack from an adversary with a cryptographically-relevant, general-purpose quantum computer.

 The Bitcoin protocol uses the Elliptic Curve Digital Signature Algorithm (ECDSA) to sign and verify transactions.
 ECDSA is vulnerable to attacks from a quantum computer due to its reliance on the security of the discrete logarithm problem.
 The Bitcoin protocol allows senders to send Bitcoin to the hash of the recipient's public key.
 The hash obscures the public key of the recipient and is therefore quantum-resistant while unspent.
 However, in order for the recipient to transact with the received bitcoin, the recipient would need to broadcast their public key.
 This broadcast could allow a quantum-enabled attacker to derive the private key from the public key and steal the Bitcoin.

 Additionally, the security of the proof of work may be vulnerable to a general-purpose quantum computer with sufficient depth and stability to perform hashing.
 Grover's algorithm can be applied to the hash-based proof of work of the Bitcoin protocol to quadratically reduce the time it takes to find a valid nonce.
 If such quantum computers were available that could perform Grover's algorithm on a hash-based, proof-of-work blockchain, an attacker would very likely be capable of performing a 51% attack due to the massive speed-up.